andik101/redis-kubernetes/README.md

 For operations, access the service using port 6379, and query the current master using (redis-cli or k8s exec)

-In case the current master crashes, the Cluster containers will elect a new master node.

 ### Using password